friedbrice/shuffled/README.md

 The expected output is `False`.

-See _test-cases.txt_ for further examples.
+See _test-cases.txt_ and _sample-input/_ for further examples.

 ## Setup

 You'll need `make`, `ghc`, and (optionally) `python3` and `numpy` installed.

-Use `make compile` to compile a native binary.
+Use `make compile` to compile a native binary with optimizations.

-Use `make test` to run unit tests.
+Use `make test` to run unit tests in interpreted mode (slow).

-Use `make run` to exercise the compiled native binary.
+Use `make run` to exercise the native binary against the sample input.

 ## Considerations

-The present implementation does not complete the final unit test in a reasonable amount of time.
+The present implementation does not complete the final test case in a reasonable amount of time.